 Summary of Relevant Deportation Provisions for Sentencing Purposes

-The telling point for the purposes of this article relating to visa cancellations and sentencing is that offenders who are not Australian citizens at the time of sentencing, will automatically have their visas cancelled if the sentence causes them to acquire a substantial criminal record.
+The telling point for the purposes of this article, in relation to visa cancellations and sentencing, is that offenders who are not Australian citizens at the time of sentencing will automatically have their visas cancelled if the sentence causes them to acquire a relevant substantial criminal record.
 This will result in them being deported at the expiration of their sentence unless the visa cancellation is revoked.
-At the time of sentencing, it is not possible to anticipate with any degree of certainty the likelihood that the visa revocation will be cancelled.
-Thus, for the purposes of this article a careful summary of the law relating to visa cancellations on character grounds is not productive.
+At the time of sentencing, it is not possible to anticipate with any degree of certainty the likelihood that the visa cancellation will be revoked.
+Thus, for the purposes of this article, a careful summary of the law relating to visa cancellations on character grounds is not productive.
 The uncertainty regarding visa cancellation outcomes is exacerbated by the fact that if the Minister does not revoke such a decision, the person can apply to the Administrative Appeals Tribunal for a merits review of the decision.
 Following this, judicial review to the Federal Court and the High Court is also available.

-The Unsettled and Contradictory Existing Law Relating to the Connection Between Sentencing and Deportation
+The Unsettled and Contradictory Existing Law relating to the Connection between Sentencing and Deportation

 Deportation Risk Mitigates Only in Victoria, Queensland and the Australian Capital Territory

-A clear divergence of views exists regarding the threshold issue of whether the risk of deportation can influence the sentence imposed by courts.
+A clear divergence of views exists regarding the threshold issue of whether the risk of deportation can influence the sentence imposed by a court.
 The matter has been considered most frequently by the Victorian Court of Appeal, which has consistently held that the risk of deportation can mitigate penalty.
-The leading Victorian authority on the matter is Guden v The Queen (‘Guden’) where the Court held:
+The leading Victorian authority on the matter is Guden v The Queen (‘Guden’), where the Court of Appeal held:

 In our view, authority does not require, and there is no sentencing principle which would justify, a conclusion that the prospect of an offender’s deportation is an irrelevant consideration in the sentencing process.
 As a matter of principle, the converse must be true.
 Like so many other factors personal to an offender which conventionally fall for consideration, the prospect of deportation is a factor which may bear on the impact which a sentence of imprisonment will have on the offender, both during the currency of the incarceration and upon his/her release.

 The same position is taken in Queensland and the Australian Capital Territory.
-However, even in jurisdictions where the prospect of deportation can reduce penalty severity, at times the courts have said that in order for this to occur some threshold matters need to be established regarding the nature and impact of the risk of removal from Australia.
-The Victorian Court of Appeal has stated that in order for a sentence reduction to be accorded, it is necessary either for the prosecution to concede that deportation may occur or the offender is required to establish the nature of the risk and that deportation would constitute a hardship to the offender.
-Thus, the Court in Guden stated:
+However, even in jurisdictions where the prospect of deportation can reduce penalty severity, at times the courts have said that, in order for this to occur, some threshold matters need to be established regarding the nature and impact of the risk of removal from Australia.
+The Victorian Court of Appeal has stated that in order for a sentence reduction to be accorded, it is necessary either for the prosecution to concede that deportation may occur, or for the offender to establish the nature of the risk and that deportation would constitute a hardship to the offender.
+Thus, the Court of Appeal in Guden stated:

 That is, in the absence of evidence or an appropriate concession by the Crown, there will be no error in a judge declining to take into account the possibility of deportation.
 Indeed, in order properly to assess the weight to be given in any particular case to a risk of deportation, evidence would be required sufficient to permit a sensible quantification of that risk to be undertaken.
 It would also be necessary for a prisoner to demonstrate that deportation in his/her case would in fact be a hardship.